jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 ### Shopping cart with normal DDD

-In normal DDD, we may find an Aggregate `ShoppingCart` that contains multiple `CartItems`, as well as a corresponding repository.
+In normal DDD, we may find an Aggregate `ShoppingCart` that contains multiple `CartItems`, as well as a corresponding Repository.

 {% highlight javascript %}
 class ShoppingCart {